blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 103. Coenta's Scythe: You summon a blade made from the crescent moon for an hour, which gives off 10ft of light, deals 2d6 damage, and may target two adjacent creatures with a single attack.
 104. Coento's plow: A 10ft-wide plow of moonlight appears in front of you and moves in a 60ft path before disappearing, pulverizing anything softer than stone and dealing 3d6 damage to creatures pushed by it.
 105. Exia's lens: A magnifying glass appears in the air for one minute, dealing 2d6 damage to any creature underneath it when it is charged by the sun.
 You may move it 30ft using an action.
 106. Raos's claws: Long claws extend from your hands and melee attacks deal D12 damage for the next minute.
+It counts as a martial weapon.
 107. Gidur's gate: For the next minute, you open a 10ft diameter portal on a flat surface leading to an abyss.
 You may dismiss the portal at will, trapping anything inside the portal.
 108. Eye of Solus: A 30ft sphere appears for one minute with a flaming eye in the center, dealing 3d6 damage to any creature inside it.
 109. Fliff's Leaf: You create a magical leaf containing a random magic name, which you may use to cast one naming spell.
 The leaf is destroyed when you invoke it, or cast this spell again.
 110. Voice of Bimros: You scream a 10 second message, which is audible within 10 miles.
-Any other creature within 100ft must make a CON save to halve 2d4 days, which is the number of days they are deafened.
+Any other creature within 100ft must make a CON save to halve 2d4, which is the number of days they are deafened.
+111. Whisper of Aos: You whisper a 10 second message into the wind and name the recipient.
+The winds carry the message to them instantly.
+112. Xan's sorrow: You weep healing tears onto a creature, healing it for 2d10 HP.
+113. Demonsong: You release this cursed melody and demons begin to appear within a one mile radius for the next 24 hours.
+114. Sword Dance: You begin dancing, and so long as you use all your actions to continue dancing, all swords within 60ft deal max damage.
+115. Death Mark: You point at a creature and a tattoo of the word "death" in primordial appears on their forehead.
+You can sense their presence until they die, you dismiss this spell, or you cast this spell again.
+116. Mind Palace: You enter a catatonic state, psychically entering the mind of one target which appears as a palace to you.
+You may exit their mind through the palace's front door to wake up, but will remain a vegetable if you die in this palace.
+116. Ether gate: You open a portal that leads to the ethereal plane that lasts for one minute.
+Entering or exiting alternates between physical and spiritual forms.
+117. Toro's forgiveness: The next time you take damage, you and the attacker heal an amount equal to that damage.
+118. Hell gate: You open a portal that leads to the hells.
+To close it, you must destroy a tower in the hells erected by this spell.
+119. Fichi's yawn: You yawn, and all creatures who can see and hear you must succeed a CON save or fall asleep.
+120. Too many tomatoes: You conjure a single tomato, which duplicates into two tomatoes after ten seconds.
+The tomato and its spawn continue duplicating once each ten seconds until ten minutes pass and they all vanish.
+You may dismiss this spell at will.
+121. Time set day: The sun, moon, stars, and planets reset back into sunrise position.
+122. Doormouse: You conjure a mouse for the next hour.
+You may perceive its sensory information and telepathically control it.
+If the mouse dies, you take d4 damage.
+123. Summon expert: You summon the spirit of an expert of a particular skill.
+For the next minute, any skill die you normally have for that skill is replaced with a D10.
+124. Water cannon: For one minute, you produce a heavy stream of water that sprays 500 gallons hard enough to knock over creatures that fail a STR check.
+125. Box of sharing: You touch a box of any size and its opening becomes a portal to a 10ft cube pocket dimension for 1 hour.
+Everyone who casts this spell accesses the same dimension.

 # Pact Magic